 Entered Apprentice

 The first degree you’ll go through is the Entered Apprentice degree, also known as your initiation.
-One you’ve been initiated, you can visit any lodge in the country and witness the same degree being performed on other initiates.
-You can still visit lodges performing higher degrees, but you’ll have to leave the lodge room during the higher degrees.
+After your initiation, you are then qualified to visit any lodge in the country and witness the same degree being performed on other initiates.
+You can visit lodges performing higher degrees, but you’ll have to leave the lodge temple during the degree work.

 Fellow Craft